tencentyun/intlcloud-documents/yehe_doc/管理与支持/政策与规范/腾讯云产品服务等级协议/Terms of Service_intl_en.md

 | South Korea                                             | Tencent Korea Yuhan Hoesa, a Korean registered company located at 152,  Taeheran-ro, Gangnam-gu (Gangnam Finance Center, Yeoksam-dong), Seoul, Korea | South Korea       |
 | Rest of the world                                       | Aceville Pte Ltd, a Singapore registered company located at 30 Raﬄes  Place, #12-01, Oxley @ Raﬄes, Singapore 048622. | Singapore         |

- (b) The country speciﬁed in your registered billing information may cause additional or diﬀerent terms to apply, as follows.
+ (b) The country speciﬁed in your registration information may cause additional or diﬀerent terms to apply, as follows.
 For example, if your use of the Services is subject to consumer protection regulations as determined under applicable laws, additional terms apply, as set forth in the EEA Consumer Terms, Germany Terms, South Korea Terms and other region specific terms.
-If the country speciﬁed in your registered billing information is in North America, you shall be subject to the North America Terms below.
+If the country speciﬁed in your registration information is in North America, you shall be subject to the North America Terms below.
 If you wish to use the Services in the PRC region, you shall be subject to the terms of the PRC Service Region Terms.
 In addition to the above, additional or diﬀerent terms may apply to your use based on applicable local laws.

 **4. USE OF SERVICES**